MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/tutorial-kubernetes-app-update.md

 ---
-title:  Tutorial - Update an application in Azure Kubernetes Service on Azure Stack HCI
+title:  Tutorial - Update an application in Azure Kubernetes Service on Azure Stack HCI and Windows Server
 description: In this tutorial, learn how to update an existing application deployment with a new version of the application code.
 services: container-service
 ms.topic: tutorial